LA County Federation of Labor President Ron Herrera resigns after racist remark scandal

 Ron Herrera, the Los Angeles County Federation of Labor president, has resigned for his involvement in a racist controversy that has also ensnared three LA City council members.

-The California Labor Federation confirmed on Monda night that Herrara caved into calls for his resignation after a secret recording of him as well as Councilmembers Nury Martinez, Kevin de León and Gil Cedillo captured the group making racist remarks about residents and Councilmember Mike Bonin's two-year-old child, who is Black.
+The California Labor Federation confirmed on Monday night that Herrera caved into calls for his resignation after a secret recording of him as well as Councilmembers Nury Martinez, Kevin de León and Gil Cedillo captured the group making racist remarks about residents and Councilmember Mike Bonin's two-year-old child, who is Black.

+In a recording obtained by Knock LA, Martinez referred to Bonin's son as "ese changuito" which is Spanish for "that little monkey."
+Martinez also referred to the residents of Koreatown as "little short dark people."
+Cedillo later specified "Oaxacan Koreans" as the little ones" Martinez was referring to.

+The racist remarks along with several other aspects of the recording have garnered a widespread call by activists and residents for Martinez and the other council members to resign from their positions.

 This is developing news.
 Check back for more details.